krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2017.11.24  	- version 0.4.1 =
+* Fix			- Send product variant ID as SKU if no SKU is set in WooCommerce.
+WC function get_sku() returns main product SKU if on one exists in variant.
+This causes error in Collector Checkout.

 = 2017.11.23  	- version 0.4.0 =
 * Tweak			- Improved handling of returned customer data to avoid issues when submitting form/creating order in WooCommerce.
 * Tweak			- Send email to admin if customer address is missing from returned address data from Collector.